-Schemes which are small in scale, unobtrusive and deliver improvements to low carbon or renewable energy creation within the Parish will be supported if: -
+Schemes which are small in scale, unobtrusive and deliver improvements to low carbon or renewable energy creation within the Parish in accordance with the relevant policies within the development plan will be supported if: -

 - 1. The scale of any such development is sympathetic to the surrounding environment. - 2.
-Any such scheme is sensitively sighted and screened such that it does not detract from or diminish the essential qualities of the AONB. - 3.
-Proposals for the change of land use to accommodate the installation of renewable energy equipment, such as solar panels or wind turbines, will be supported only where the visual impact does not affect the amenity of residents or the general parish aesthetic.
+Any such scheme is sensitively sighted to conserve and enhance the landscape character of the South Devon AONB. - 3.
+Proposals for the change of land use to accommodate the installation of renewable energy equipment, such as solar panels, will be supported only where the visualimpact does not affect the amenity of residents or the general parish aesthetic.